kormide/dotapuff/README.md

 Open http://localhost:3000 in your browser.

 # About DotaPuff
+DotaPuff is a toy project made to help me learn Node.js.
+It visualizes statistics for how you compare to your peers in recent matches of DOTA 2.

 DotaPuff gathers a list of peers you've recently played with (or against) and compares your performance along various metrics over your last 50 games.
-The arrows to the left and right of each user will place them into left or right slots of the comparison view, where you can see a graph of performance over time.
+The arrows to the left and right of each user box will place them into left or right slots of the comparison view, where you can see a graph of performance over time.
 Note that you can load a second user while the first one is still loading.